openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

         commercial service.
 First, you can change and adapt the system to fit your way of working.
         Don't care about sharing your collection with the world at large?
 You can run a single-user instance and keep your bookmarks private.
-Second, you can host it on your own server, whether a small box in your closet at home, or on a co-located hosting plan â€” either way, you're in control.
+Second, you can host it on your own server, whether a small box in your closet at home, or on a co-located hosting plan — either way, you're in control.
 >
 > There are several Web-based bookmarking applications suitable for running on a LAMP